 Mitra is a five-foot humanoid robot capable of interacting intelligently with humans.
 It was developed by a Bengaluru-based robotics company Invento Robotics and initiated at the global entrepreneurship summit (GES) by Prime Minister Narendra Modi and Ivanka Trump.

-Mitra is made of fiberglass and is designed to welcome customers using contextual assistance, autonomous navigation, recognition of the face and speech.
+Mitra is made of fiberglass and is designed to welcome customers using contextual assistance, autonomous navigation, recognition of the face, and speech.
 It also has a touchscreen on its chest that can interact where speech can not be spoken.
 It can work for a single charge for eight hours.
-It can understand several languages as well.
+It can understand several languages, as well.
 This robot can be found in Bengaluru’s Canara Bank and PVR Cinemas corridors, talking with and welcoming customers.

 KEMPA – A humanoid to greet you at the airport

 KEMPA is a humanoid created by Sirena Technologies, a Bengali-based start-up to meet the needs of the Kempegowda International Airport.
 This small bot assistant can answer passenger requests in English and Kannada.
-The advanced humanoid is completely designed and produced in Bengaluru.
+The advanced humanoid is wholly designed and produced in Bengaluru.
 KEMPA is programmed to provide flight and check-in details and other flight information.

 RADA – A humanoid to assist customers at the airport

 RADA is a unique robot created by Vistara, a joint venture between Tata Sons and Singapore Airlines.
-It has been designed to automate simple tasks and improve customer experience before boarding its flights.
-It can also contribute to promoting Vistara’s products and services through distinct bot messages.
+It has been designed to automate simple tasks and improve the customer experience before boarding its flights.
+It can also contribute to promoting Vistara’s products and services through clear bot messages.
 RADA is functional at Indira Gandhi International Airport Terminal 3 in Delhi.